 It's worth noting that you can also program routines and even control certain smart-home gadgets through the built-in Google Assistant.
 If you prefer Alexa, you can also set up the Shield TV to work with commands from Amazon's digital assistant, including powering on, selecting content and pausing shows.
 You can't use every smart-home device — for Samsung Smart Hub products, you need a USB dongle, for example.
 But having access to a full-featured Google Assistant is pretty handy all the same.

-Nvidia Shield TV performance
+Nvidia Shield TV 2019 review: Performance

 The Shield TV is a powerful device, sporting a Tegra X1+ processor, 2 GB RAM, 8 GB storage, and support for Dolby Vision and Atmos.
 As such, there's no reason to discuss video performance in great detail.
 The Shield TV loads and buffers 4K HDR content very fast — much faster than $50 competitors like the Roku Streaming Stick+ or the Amazon Fire TV Stick 4K.
 If you've got fast Wi-Fi, the Shield TV offers 802.11 ac support; otherwise, you can plug in an Ethernet cable.

 What's more interesting is what the Shield TV does with all its extra power.
 Nvidia has programmed in a proprietary form of AI upscaling.
 Without going into too much detail about how it works, the Shield TV employs an algorithm to make 1080p pictures look more like 4K images, both in motion and when paused.